nestjsx/nestjs-amqp/README.md

 Nestjs AMQP
 ===

-An amqp connection service for nestjs
+An amqp connection service for nestjs.

 ## Install